chintan0513/FeedForward/README.md

-# BiteSized
+# FeedForward by BiteSized

-BiteSized is a platform aimed at addressing the dual issues of food waste and hunger by efficiently connecting food donors with recipients in need.
+FeedForward is a platform aimed at addressing the dual issues of food waste and hunger by efficiently connecting food donors with recipients in need.
 This README provides an overview of the project, its features, installation instructions, and contribution guidelines.

 ## Table of Contents